 Deutsche Bank was named as a defendant in a consolidated putative class action filed in the U.S. District Court for the Southern District of New York alleging violations of U.S. antitrust law and a claim for unjust enrichment relating to Mexican government bond trading.
 In October 2019, the court granted defendants' motion to dismiss plaintiffs' consolidated amended complaint without prejudice.
 In December 2019, plaintiffs filed a Second Amended Complaint, which the court dismissed without prejudice on 30 November 2020.
-On 20 May 2021, plaintiffs filed a motion for reconsideration.
+On 20 May 2021, plaintiffs filed a motion for reconsideration, which was denied on 30 March 2022.
 On 22 January 2021, Deutsche Bank was notified that the Mexican competition authority, COFECE, reached a resolution that imposes fines against DB Mexico and two of its former traders, as well as six other financial institutions and nine other traders, for engaging in alleged monopolistic practices in the Mexican government bond secondary market.
 DB Mexico has appealed.
 The fine against DB Mexico was approximately U.S.\$ 427,000.

 Deutsche Bank was also named as a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of antitrust law and common law related to alleged manipulation of the secondary trading market for U.S. Agency bonds; on 3 September 2019, the court denied a motion to dismiss the complaint.
 Deutsche Bank has reached an agreement to settle the class actions for the amount of U.S.\$ 15 million, which amount was already fully reflected in existing litigation reserves and no additional provision was taken for this settlement amount.
 The court granted preliminary approval over the settlement on 29 October 2019, supported by an opinion issued 8 November 2019.
 The court held a final fairness hearing on 9 June 2020.
-On 18 June 2020, the court entered final judgement approving the class action settlement with Deutsche Bank and separately as to the class action settlement class.
+On 18 June 2020, the court entered final judgement approving the class action settlement with Deutsche Bank and separately as to the class action settlements with the other defendants which will result in a total of U.S.\$ 386.5 million paid to the settlement class.
 A separate action was filed in the U.S. District Court for the Middle District of Louisiana on 23 September 2019, which was dismissed with prejudice as to Deutsche Bank by stipulation of the parties on 30 October 2019.